Scan time: 2-3 minutes / Read time: 3-5 minutes

 Pick three themes you'll talk about for the next 90 days.

-monthly money-date prompts.
+tax-time tips for freelancers, debt-payoff stories, monthly money-date prompts.

 ✍️ Step 2 — Build the recording engine.